hashicorp/terraform-website/content/source/docs/enterprise-beta/api/modules.html.md

 The TFE Module Registry endpoints differs from the Module Registry endpoints in the following ways:

 - The `:namespace` parameter should be replaced with the organization name.
-- All other TFE endpoints are on the `/api/v2` subpath; the module registry endpoint has the subpath `/api/registry`.
+- The module registry discovery endpoints have the path prefix provided in the [discovery document](../../registry/api.html#service-discovery) which is currently `/api/registry/v1`.
 - [Authentication](./index.html#authentication) is handled the same as all other TFE endpoints.

 ### Sample Request